 - a.
-Describe the specific activities that will take place during this upcoming grant period to ensure sustainability. - b.
-List the current funding sources and amount of funding for your organization. - c.
-Identify potential state, federal, and/or private funding streams for program support. - d.
-Identify any staff or volunteers that have assigned, dedicated efforts towards sustainability. - e.
-Identify potential ways to increase current evidence-based service capacity for target population. - f.
-Describe any local actions taken to specifically support evidence-based services. - g.
 Provide a detailed description of any previously successful interventions or grant funding received for similar programs.
-Include a detailed summary of activities, number/percent of youth served to-date, and supporting data to demonstrate whether or not the project objectives and goals were met.
-Applicants who received an Incentive Grant in previous years should include their accomplishments from this program. - h.
+Applicants who received an Incentive Grant in previous years should include their accomplishments from this program.
+Applicants must include a detailed summary of activities: - FY21 projected youth served compared final number/percent of youth served todate. - FY21 Adjudications completed compared to PDRAs completed. - Supporting data to demonstrate whether or not the project objectives and goals were met. - b.
 If problems were encountered in previous grants or objectives were not fully achieved, please provide a full description detailing both the issues and corrective action(s) taken.
 This information is an essential component of all applications.